Gloved hands assembling a black double-wall wood stove pipe above a cast iron stove

 FAQ: Your Wood Stove Pipe Installation Questions Answered

-A1: Generally, support brackets are needed every 5 to 7 feet for vertical runs of double-wall chimney pipe.
-Always check the pipe manufacturer’s installation manual and local codes, as these can vary.
+Generally, support brackets are needed every 6 to 8 feet for vertical runs of double-wall chimney pipe, per common manufacturer installation instructions.
+Always check your specific pipe manufacturer’s manual and local codes, as exact spacing varies by brand.

 Conclusion: Enjoying Your Warm and Safe Home